whytekieran/Neo4J-Project/README.md

 **Relational Database Disadvantages**

-1. Relational databases require a schema right from the beginning, once a table for the databse has a schema, it cant be changed, the alterations you can do to the table are very minimal.
+1. Relational databases require a schema right from the beginning, once a table for the database has a schema, it cant be changed, the alterations you can do to the table are very minimal.
 This means that if at some point during a project the data you wish to store changes, this can cause issues as the structure for the database now must be changed.
 2. Relational database queries are not well suited to certain tasks, for example tasks a social networking site may want to accomplish like searching for freinds of friends.
 It can accomplish these tasks but only from the use of expensive JOIN's of tables.